If you would like to have background music while you are reading, please click on the arrow below.

 ‘Nothing, I just helped him cry’

 When I translated ‘Nothing, I just helped him cry’ from above into Chinese for my Chinese blog, I did not think much about it and just wanted to get the message across.
-“I just helped him cry.”–the direct translation in Chinese will not bring out the true meaning , “I was there and cried with him” would be a better choice.
-While I was pondering , all of sudden, I felt the urge of crying and a very familiar scene started appearing in my mind .
-I could not help crying aloud, my tears burst out like broken dam and would not stop.
-“Calm down”, I told myself, may be it is time to recall what had happened in this period of the past so I can cleanse that portion of memory.
+“I just helped him cry.”–the direct translation in Chinese will not bring out the true meaning, “I was there and cried with him” would be a better choice.
+While I was pondering, all of sudden, I felt the urge of crying and a very familiar scene started appearing in my mind.
+I could not help crying aloud, my tears burst out like a broken dam and would not stop.
+“Calm down”, I told myself, maybe it is time to recall what had happened in this period of the past so I can cleanse that portion of memory.

 Although after so many years have passed, it feels only happened recently and it is still fresh in my mind.

-To love or comfort a person who is grieving the loss, is rather simple, and you do not need to do the “doing” but “being “ there and shedding the tears with him or her.
-The tears of love can served as an amazing healing tool.
+To love or comfort a person who is grieving the loss is rather simple, and you do not need to do the “doing” but “being “ there and shedding the tears with him or her.
+The tears of love can serve as an amazing healing tool.

-I was curious to find out who the judge was that chose this four year old who help an old man to cry as the winner of the most caring child, so I did online search.
+I was curious to find out who the judge was that chose this four-year-old who help an old man to cry as the winner of the most caring child, so I did an online search.
 Not to my surprise, he was Felice Leonardo “Leo” Buscaglia Ph.D. .